Are My Partner And I Compatible? Examining Your Relationship

 It doesn’t matter how much you are attracted to the other person or how well your strengths and weaknesses balance each other if you just don’t really like one another at the end of the day.

 Part of being a good couple is enjoying being in the company of the other person.
-If you would prefer your own space more than you would prefer to be with your partner, you probably aren’t a good fit.
+If you would prefer your own space more than you would prefer to be with your partner, you may not be a good fit.

-When you're compatible with someone, you feel free to be yourself around them even when you agree.
-These couples aren’t afraid to argue.
-They feel confident in having a healthy relationship, making them unafraid, to be honest with one another even when they don’t agree.
+When you're compatible with someone, you feel free to be yourself around them even when you disagree.
+You and your partner aren’t afraid to argue.
+You feel confident that you have a healthy relationship, making you unafraid to be honest with each even when you don’t agree.

-This honesty allows couples to build trust with one another.
-They don’t try to hold their feelings because they are afraid of what the other will think.
-Working through arguments of a difference of opinion is important for helping a couple be more compatible.
+This kind of honesty allows couples to build trust with one another.
+They don’t try to hold their feelings in because they are afraid of what the other will think.
+Working through arguments or a difference of opinion is important for helping a couple be more compatible.

 Are some people more compatible than others?
 Sure, but that doesn’t mean they are the only ones that should be together.
 If you find out that you aren’t naturally compatible with your partner, it doesn’t mean that you need to plan on splitting up.
 You can learn how to better understand one another.
 Here are some things that can help:

-When you are working on becoming more compatible with your partner, then, even if you don’t have a lot in common, you create something important to both of you.
+When you are working on becoming more compatible with your partner set some goals together.
+Even if you don’t have a lot in common to start with, you'll create something important to both of you.

-Just because you feel like you don’t have a lot in common right now doesn’t mean that you don’t have anything in common.
+Just because you feel like you don’t have a lot in common right now doesn’t mean that you won't discover things you have in common.
 If you feel that you’ve both tried to like what the other does and haven’t made any progress, then it might be time to try new activities.
 Work on finding new things to try together for the first time until you find a few things you both enjoy.

 If you feel that you used to be more compatible earlier in your relationship, but things feel differently now, it might be worth exploring what’s standing between the two of you.
 Then, you can work on addressing those areas.